Luxembourg City: Transition to a modern city

 After the Luxembourg Crisis, the 1867 Treaty of London required Luxembourg to dismantle the fortifications in Luxembourg City.
-Their demolition took sixteen years, cost 1.5 million gold francs, and required the destruction of over 24 km of underground defences and 4 ha of casemates, batteries, barracks, etc. Furthermore, the Prussian garrison was to be withdrawn.
+By that time, the city had an area of 127 ha, while the surrounding defensive works took up 177 ha, around which a building restriction perimeter of nearly 1 km, first established by the Austrians in 1749 for security reasons, had made further urbanisation impossible.
+Their demolition, which would signify the opening of the city, took sixteen years, cost 1.5 million gold francs, and required the destruction of over 24 km of underground defences and 4 ha of casemates, batteries, barracks, etc. Furthermore, the Prussian garrison was to be withdrawn.

+Until 1920, the boundaries of the city proper (in the center of the map) were considerably smaller.

-The Passerelle, also known as the viaduct or old bridge, overlooking the Pétrusse river valley.
-It opened in 1861.
+The Passerelle over the Pétrusse valley, also known as the viaduct or old bridge, opened in 1861.

 When, in 1890, Grand Duke William III died without any male heirs, the Grand Duchy passed out of Dutch hands, and into an independent line under Grand Duke Adolphe.
 Thus, Luxembourg, which had hitherto been independent in theory only, became a truly independent country, and Luxembourg City regained some of the importance that it had lost in 1867 by becoming the capital of a fully independent state.

 Despite Luxembourg's best efforts to remain neutral in the First World War, it was occupied by Germany on 2 August 1914.
 On 30 August, Helmuth von Moltke moved his headquarters to Luxembourg City, closer to his armies in France in preparation for a swift victory.
 However, the victory never came, and Luxembourg would play host to the German high command for another four years.
 At the end of the occupation, Luxembourg City was the scene of an attempted communist revolution; on 9 November 1918, communists declared a socialist republic, but it lasted only a few hours.